braincogsci/literature-thesis/lt-manual.md

-# Manual Literature Thesis Brain and Cognitive Sciences
+# Manual Literature Thesis Brain and Cognitive Sciences 2020-2021

 ## Introduction
 The ability to review and synthesize information from a variety of sources is a key skill for academic researchers.
 The module *Literature Thesis Brain and Cognitive Sciences* is an opportunity for students to practice and develop the skills that are necessary to give a state-of-the-art overview of existing research, on a topic of the student’s choosing.
 The Literature Thesis should not reflect original research by the student (unless the student already published it in a peer-reviewed journal), but instead collect, integrate and discuss existing work.

-The most recent version of this manual can always be found on Github:
-[https://github.com/braincogsci/literature-thesis/blob/master/lt-manual.md](https://github.com/braincogsci/literature-thesis/blob/master/lt-manual.md).
-Major changes are only applied at the end of a semester, but minor issues such as typos or ambiguities are resolved on a continuous basis.

 ## Learning objectives
 Through the process of writing this thesis the student: